Wsm2110/Faster.Map/src/README.md

         Ideal for scenarios demanding high throughput and optimal CPU utilization.
 * RobinHoodMap with Linear Probing:
         Employs linear probing to resolve hash collisions, reducing the likelihood of clustering and improving access speed.
         Suitable for applications where a balance between performance and simplicity is required.
-* QuadMap using Triangular Numbers:
-        Utilizes triangular numbers to achieve a balanced distribution of keys, minimizing collisions and enhancing lookup efficiency.
-        Offers a unique approach to hashmap implementation, ideal for specialized use cases.
 * CMap  is a high-performance, thread-safe, lockfree concurrent hash map that uses open addressing, quadratic probing, and Fibonacci hashing to manage key-value pairs.
 The default load factor is set to 0.5, meaning the hash map will resize when it is half full.

 * Installation: